Zettlr/zettlr-docs/docs/en/core/citations.md

 ---
 ```

+!!! note

-> Note that, while you can add multiple library files to this property, Zettlr can only handle one and therefore will only select the first bibliography file.
+    Note that, while you can add multiple library files to this property, Zettlr can only handle one and therefore will only select the first bibliography file.

 ## Changing the citation style